 Yes, the insurance is based on the property.
 As long as there is a tenancy agreement in place then the insurance will be valid.
 If you wish for full cover to be in place you will also need to reference the new tenant(s).
 However, landlords insurance statistics do suggest that a change of tenant may affect the price you pay for your insurance.

 There is no legal requirement for the product, although it is highly advisable to avoid lengthy and costly legal disputes.

-You can cover up 25 tenants on this policy in a student let/HMO (House Multiple Occupancy), although pricing will differ from a single tenancy.
+You can cover up 25 tenants on this policy in a student let/HMO (House of Multiple Occupancy).
+You will need a separate policy for each tenancy agreement.